invidian/secure-and-reproducible-arch-linux/README.md

 echo -n 'Sample #2'  | openssl dgst -sha1 -mac HMAC -macopt hexkey:$(cat yubikey-slot-1-hmac-sha1-challenge-response-secret) | awk '{print $2}'
 ```

+###### hmac-lt64 configuration flag

+By default, YubiKey Challenge-Response take challenges between 0 and 63 bytes and calculates response for them.
+With `ykpersonalize`, you can disable `hmac-lt64` configuration flag, which makes YubiKey always require 64 bytes challenge.
+Note, that this mode may not be compatible with some applications.

+See [this GitHub issue](https://github.com/Yubico/yubikey-personalization/issues/174) for more details.

 ##### Setting up PIV applet

 Next on the list is generation of the PIV applet, where we will store key pair with certificate, which will be used to sign the kernels for Secure Boot.